MrDesjardins/dataaccessgatewaychromeextension/readme.md

 ## When developing the extension, make sure to always

+1. Build your code.
+Chrome will not read the code from `run start` but only from the `dist` folder.
-1. Load once the extension from the Chrome's Extension `chrome://extensions`
+2. Load once the extension from the Chrome's Extension `chrome://extensions` to point to the root `dist` folder.
-2. Close and open the Chrome's Dev Tools every time `npm run fullbuildmac` is executed
+3. Close and open the Chrome's Dev Tools every time after `npm run build` is executed.

 # Todos

 1. Unit tests
 2. Large data set make the UI lag.
 Too much information is loaded in the console.
 We could use some virtualization and purge some data after some time.
 3. UI could be improved.
 A balance between simplicity and density of information should be always respected.
+4. Find a way to have the creat-react-app to be unminimized for debugging purpose